NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/grpc-template/README.md

 # GRPC Tempate
-This folder provides a template for the plugins to implement an OOB gRPC service to pass data from Measurement UI to Measurement Logic.
+This folder provides a template for plugins to implement an OOB gRPC service to pass data from Measurement UI to Measurement Logic.

-The template is provided through manual instruction steps in this README and an example plugin that demonstrates the implementation.
+The template is provided through a manual instruction steps in this README and an example plugin that demonstrates the implementation.

 ## Intro